Absentee & Mail-In Ballots

 - Mail-In Ballot Application (PDF): This form is for civilians wishing to vote by mail but who do not qualify for an Absentee Ballot.

 - Online Mail-In Ballot Application: Civilian voters can complete an application online using their PA Driver's License or PA Identification Card.
-This option is available beginning 50 days prior to a primary or election and will be disabled at 5:00 pm on the Tuesday prior to a primary or election.
+This link will direct you to the PA Voter Services website.